Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 These medicated mineral blocks are probably the best over all treatment for Molly disease (as well as the addition of salt and buffers), as the Medicated Wonder Shell corrects most mineral electrolyte issues PLUS treats many related disease issues to this condition.

-Triple Sulfa may also be helpful in tank for healing of the fish epidermis that sometimes is damaged during certain cases of Molly disease.
+As earlier noted, AAP Triple Sulfa or AAP Spectrogram (more wide spectrum) may also be helpful in tank for healing of the fish epidermis that sometimes is damaged during certain cases of Molly disease.

 One more treatment that may help is a Medicated Fish Bath.